cakephp/docs/en/orm/limit-associations.rst

 In general this problem is called the ``greatest-n-per-group`` and here are a few ways how you can achieve this behavior.

-In the following scenarios lets image a database with a **Articles hasMany Abstracts** schema.
+In the following scenarios lets imagine a database with a **Articles hasMany Abstracts** schema.

 .. _a-library-solution: